oormicreations/ClipboardPlus/readme.md

 * Clicking on any of the preview clip loads it on to the clipboard.
 * Clear specific clips or clear all.
 * Save specific clips or save all as text file.
-* Open URLs directly from ClipboardPlus.
+* Open URLs directly from Clipboard Plus.
 * Edit clips
 * Hides copied passwords automatically.